TomislavMatas/EZAsesAutoType/src/EZSeleniumLib/README.md

 a specific Microsoft Edge Driver Version could be used "for ever", at least in theory.

 # Revision History
+## 2025/04/10:TomislavMatas: v4.31.1
+* Google finally decided to compile executable "chromedriver.exe" with version info resource, so read version from executable.

 ## 2025/04/10:TomislavMatas: v4.31.0
 * Update "Selenium.Support" to version "4.31.0".
 * Update "Selenium.WebDriver" to version "4.31.0".